telerik/blazor-docs/components/combobox/overview.md

 ## Selected Item

-By default, if no `Value` is provided, the first item from the data source will be selected.
-If a `Value` is provided, the first item from the data source whose `ValueField` matches will be selected.
+By default, if no `Value` is provided, the ComboBox will appear empty, or will display the `Placeholder` defined.If a Value is provided, the first item from the data source whose ValueField matches will be selected.

 The ComboBox will not always have a selected item, however, because it can act as an input.
 There will be no selected item in the following cases that depend on the settings of the component that the developer can control:

-* the initial `Value` is not present in the data source,
 * the user clears the value through the Clear button,
-* `AllowCustom="true"` - only initial selection is possible, through the `Value` parameter and user actions remove it (see the table below).
+* the user clears the value with `Backspace` or `Del` keys,
+* `AllowCustom="false"` - ComboBox's input value will be automatically cleared on change event (`blur` or `Enter`) (see the table below).

 Missing selection is most common when the initial value is `null` as data sources rarely have items with a `null` value, and/or when you want to let your users type in values that are not in your predefined set of options.